-This week, the U.S. House of Representatives is scheduled for a floor vote on a controversial bill titled the Equality Act.
-This legislation, filed as H.R.
-5, seeks to expand the definition of “sex” to include “sexual orientation” and “gender identity” (SOGI) and would revise every title of the Civil Rights Act of 1964 to add these categories as new protected classes in the federal code.
+Last week, the Equality Act was once again introduced into the House of Representatives and the Senate for consideration.
+This legislation intends to expand the definition of “sex” to include “sexual orientation” and “gender identity” (SOGI) and would revise every title of the Civil Rights Act of 1964 to add these categories as new protected classes in the federal code.
 Last Congress, the Equality Act passed in the House, but the bill died in the Senate.

 The ERLC affirms the full dignity of every human being.
 At the 2018 Annual Meeting of the Southern Baptist Convention, the Messengers passed a resolution to “reaffirm the sacredness and full dignity and worthiness of respect and Christian love for every single human being, without any reservation.”
 But the Equality Act does not advance the cause of human dignity.

-If passed, H.R.
-5 would punish faith-based charities for their core religious beliefs about human dignity and marriage and would undermine decades of civil rights protections for women and girls.
-Also alarming is the fact that House leadership is expected to bring these sweeping changes to the Civil Rights Act to the floor for a vote without holding a single committee hearing, debate, or amendment process.
+If passed, the Equality Act would punish faith-based charities for their core religious beliefs about human dignity and marriage and would undermine decades of civil rights protections for women and girls.
+The alarmingly detrimental consequences of the bill pose a significant threat to the deeply held religious beliefs of millions of Americans who honor God’s design for sexuality.

 What does this bill mean for religious liberty?